vutuofficial/cryptocurrency/docs/index.md

 ... |

 ## 📌 Information
+- If you do not authorize the bot, it will leave your server.

+- The bot requires only 2 authorizations (Manage Nicknames, Change Nickname) to use it, so it does not pose any danger to your server. you can use it easily.

 - If you want bots of other cryptocurrencies, you can contact me.

-- If you do not authorize the bot, it will leave your server.

 - The information of cryptocurrencies is obtained from binance and coingecko.